Congratulations, parents and loved ones, and welcome to the world of opportunities at Murray State University!

 - Insurance cards (both primary and travel-specific), front and back, with plan information including contact details for the provider

 - It is normal for parents to be concerned for the safety of their students, particularly in light of recent world events.
-Go Overseas shares some recent conversations with parents.
+Go Overseas has some tips for dealing with unexpected events.

 If program cost is a concern for your family, you are not alone.
 The majority of study abroad participants seek out some type of aid to make their dream a reality.
 Learn more information about funding.